samjones00/docs/docs/_documentation/Advantages-of-message-based-web-services.md

 ### Your services can be consumed by more than just HTTP

+Your services implementation can even be re-used inside any [IMessageService hosts](/redis-mq), which at this time includes support for
+[Background MQ, Rabbit MQ, Redis MQ, AWS SQS and Azure Service Bus MQ Servers](https://docs.servicestack.net/messaging) and for Maximum Performance
-Your services implementation can even be re-used inside any [IMessageService hosts](/redis-mq), which at this time includes support for Redis, InMemory and RCON hosts (with more to follow) and work has already begun to enable a fast tcp/IPC async pipeline between ServiceStack and node.js + Dart server processes.
-All these features actually make ServiceStack one of the most versatile and flexible web service frameworks in existance - enabling your services accessible in a myriad of different use-cases.
+Services can also be consumed from [high-performance HTTP/2 gRPC endpoints](/grpc) and its universe of [protoc Generated Clients](https://grpc.servicestack.net/).
+All these features actually make ServiceStack one of the most versatile and flexible web service frameworks in existence - enabling your services accessible in a myriad of different use-cases.

 ### Most examples don't actually have .NET clients